openstack-k8s-operators/test-operator/docs/source/guide.rst

    kind: Subscription
    metadata:
      name: test-operator
-     namespace: openstack
+     namespace: openstack-operators
    spec:
      name: test-operator
-     source: test-operator-catalog
+     source: openstack-operator-index
-     sourceNamespace: openstack
+     sourceNamespace: openstack-operators

+2. Apply :code:`subscription.yaml`

 .. code-block:: bash

    oc apply -f subscription.yaml

-4. Wait for the :code:`test-operator-controller-manager` pod to successfully spawn.
-Once you see the pod running, you can start communicating with the operator using the :code:`Tempest` resource defined in the :ref:`executing-tests` section.
+3. Wait for the :code:`test-operator-controller-manager` pod to successfully spawn.
+Once you see the pod running, you can start communicating with the operator using the CRs understood by the test-operator (see :ref:`custom-resources-used-by-the-test-operator`).
+For more information about how to run tests via the test-operator, refer to the :ref:`executing-tests` section.

 .. code-block:: bash

-   oc get pods
+   oc get pods -n openstack-operators
    ...
    test-operator-controller-manager-6c9994847c-6jwn5                 2/2     Running     0              20s
    ...